 Support for Retaining Diverse Faculty & Students

-The services below are especially designed to help campus leaders and administrators retain diverse faculty and students.
+The online/virtual services below are especially designed to help campus leaders and administrators retain diverse faculty and students.
 Diverse faculty and diverse students are likely to face classroom challenges that might result in their decreased success and retention.
 Each of the services below addresses at least one but often several classroom threats to retention (e.g. classroom incivility, negative classroom climate, heavy teaching or diversity service load, negative course evaluations, course content that underrepresents or stereotypes diverse students, etc.).

 Faculty might need or want to teach topics that are marginalized, controversial, or otherwise new scholarly perspectives for students yet want to avoid creating a negative learning environment for diverse students.
 Diverse faculty might be more likely to teach topics students perceive as difficult.
 As such, participants will learn how to lay an evidence-based foundation for teaching difficult or controversial topics.
 At the end, participants will have a detailed strategy for choosing, planning and teaching these topics that is suited for their teaching style, discipline, campus, and students.

 The retention of diverse faculty supports the retention of diverse students.
 Diverse faculty are more likely to use innovative teaching methods.
 Additionally, their diverse statuses can have an impact on both classroom dynamics and student course evaluations.
 In light of these unique contexts, participants will learn about research on diverse faculty’s teaching methods and goals.
 They will also learn the best practices for documenting their teaching effectiveness.
 This is done in an interactive format such that participants can practice implementing these strategies.
 At the end, participants will have an individualized plan to document their teaching effectiveness.

 Documenting Teaching Effectiveness for Student Learning, Tenure, and Promotion*